 2- How Has It Worked?

-An important first step here is to validate your client’s response by acknowledging their efforts and go on to identify what worked and what did not in their attempts to control chronic pain.
+An important first step here is to validate your client’s response by acknowledging their efforts and identifying what has worked and what has not in their attempts to control chronic pain.

 “Did you get relief from doing/taking _______?